octopuscabbage/octopuscabbage.github.io/_drafts/a-myth-of-meritocracy.md

 #Merit isn't measurable

 One issue with the idea of a tech meritocracy is that there really isn't an effective way to measure merit.
 Even taking aside the fact that it's almost impossible to objectively measure how good of a programmer someone is, there are certain cognitive biases which will come into play when company heads try to  measure the merit of individual employees.
-Scientists have known about these congnitive biases for years and perform [double blind trials](https://en.wikipedia.org/wiki/Blind_experiment#Double-blind_trials) in order to attempt to negate the affect of congnitive biases.
+Scientists have known about these congnitive biases for years and perform [double blind trials](https://en.wikipedia.org/wiki/Blind_experiment#Double-blind_trials) in order to attempt to negate the affect of congnitive biases when evaluating different findings.

-It's long been studied that people tend to choose people who look like what society deems desirable, shown by a famous study stating that [both black and white children are biased towards lighter skin.](http://www.cnn.com/2010/US/05/13/doll.study/)
+It's long been studied that people tend to choose people who look like what society deems desirable, shown by a famous study stating that [both black and white children are biased towards lighter skin.](http://www.cnn.com/2010/US/05/13/doll.study/) It's not really any wonder that white males who fit the classical idea of a programmer are being thought to have more undue merit than their minority counterparts.

 #The Numbers on Race and Gender